Right-wing politics: Economics

+Laissez-faire schools

 In modern times, "right-wing" is sometimes used to describe laissez-faire capitalism.
 In Europe, capitalists formed alliances with the Right during their conflicts with workers after 1848.
+In 1871, the Austrian school came to be with the work of Carl Menger, Eugen von Böhm-Bawerk, Friedrich von Wieser, and others, originating from methodologically opposition to the Historical school, in a dispute known as Methodenstreit.
+The Austrian school opposition to be heterodox, advocating strict adherence to methodological individualism, the concept that social phenomena result primarily from the motivations and actions of individuals along with their self interest.
+Austrian-school theorists hold that economic theory should be exclusively derived from basic principles of human action.

-In France, the Right's support of capitalism can be traced to the late nineteenth century.
+In France, the Right's support of capitalism can be traced to the late 19th century.
 The so-called neoliberal Right, popularised by US President Ronald Reagan and UK Prime Minister Margaret Thatcher, combines support for free markets, privatisation, and deregulation with traditional right-wing support for social conformity.
-Right-wing libertarianism (sometimes known as libertarian conservatism or conservative libertarianism) supports a decentralised economy based on economic freedom and holds property rights, free markets, and free trade to be the most important kinds of freedom.
-Political theorist Russell Kirk believed that freedom and property rights were interlinked.

-Those on the economic left, as well as some conservative authoritarians, have supported fascism and corporatism, a political ideology which advocates the organization of society by corporate groups—such as agricultural, labour, military, scientific, or guild associations—based on their common interests.

 Nationalism

 In France, nationalism was originally a left-wing and republican ideology.
-After the period of boulangisme and the Dreyfus Affair, nationalism became a trait of the right-wing.
+After the period of boulangisme and the Dreyfus affair, nationalism became a trait of the right-wing.
 Right-wing nationalists sought to define and defend a "true" national identity from elements which they believed were corrupting that identity.
 Some were supremacists, who in accordance with scientific racism and social Darwinism applied the concept of "survival of the fittest" to nations and races.

-Right-wing nationalism was influenced by Romantic nationalism, in which the state derives its political legitimacy from the organic unity of those who it governs.
+Right-wing nationalism was influenced by Romantic nationalism in which the state derives its political legitimacy from the organic unity of those who it governs.
 This generally includes the language, race, culture, religion, and customs of the nation, all of which were "born" within its culture.
 Linked with right-wing nationalism is cultural conservatism, which supports the preservation of the heritage of a nation or culture and often sees deviations from cultural norms as an existential threat.

+In the 21st century, neo-nationalism came to prominence after the Cold War in the Western world.
+It is typically associated with cultural conservatism, populism, anti-globalization, and nativism and is opposed to immigration.
+The ideology takes historical association in determining membership in a nation, rather than racial concepts.